tomwhartung/jmws_accoutrements/books/1-marketing/3-expanded_outline.md

 **Grojas can help answer all of these questions.**

-### Why Would You Want an Image of Your Personality?
+# Why Would You Want an Image of Your Personality?

 [This section should address **all** questions in the previous section.]

-- Good to know what sort of work you are best suited for
-  - For example, if you are naturally drawn to work that is easily automated, wouldn't you want to know about it?
 - Key Point: the images reflect the strength of the preferences
   - People with mild preferences are very different from those with strong preferences - and the images reflect that
   - Strong preferences in particular are visible immediately